haroonawanofficial/ssh-hijacker/readme.md

 # SSH Hijacker

-Silent SSH hijacker that operates before and beyond encryption.
+Silent SSH hijacker.
 It intercepts and logs SSH handshakes, silently relays traffic, and supports advanced stealth techniques such as MAC spoofing and invisible network presence.

 ---